soulwing/fluent-jdbc/README.md

 ```

 Often, you want to query and get a single column value.
 The query builder's
-`extractColumn` method can be used to accomplish this easily:
+`extractingColumn` method can be used to accomplish this easily:

 ```
 int average = jdbc.queryForType(int.class)